U.S. to impose tariffs on EU steel, aluminum: sources

 “We are prepared to react in a united and clear way whatever the decision of the (U.S.) president,” he said.

-The tariffs, which have prompted several challenges at the World Trade Organization, are aimed at allowing the U.S. steel and aluminum industries to increase their capacity utilization rates above 80 percent for the first time in years.
+The tariffs, which have prompted several challenges at the WTO, are aimed at allowing the U.S. steel and aluminum industries to increase their capacity utilization rates above 80 percent for the first time in years.

 The Trump administration has given permanent metals tariff exemptions to several countries including Australia, Argentina and South Korea, but in each case set import quotas.